 In the past when in-person events ended after a few hours of fun and games so did the fundraising for that cycle.
 With virtual events, the doors never close.
 Typically the events are recorded and posted publicly for playback.
 In the same location is a quick access donation button for online giving.

 It may take some time for events to come back to full occupancy and chances are it will be in step-up formation.
 Hybrid events will be the precursor and maybe permanent fixture to event fundraising.
 The newfound freedoms and unleashed creativity with the virtual activity will make it even more exciting.
-Stay tuned for more on the next evolution in this journey as we design what these new “hybrid” events look like.

 Special thanks to Patrick Siver of gEvents for sharing his experience.
 For his expert advice gEvents is available to help you and your organization capitalize on these new opportunities in the virtual fundraising world.
 Drop Patrick a line at firstname.lastname@example.org